This article describes step by step the best practice for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).

 Please note: You must loop through all records that you want to generate a document for.
 In this article, we are looping through 1000 account records.

-Within your loop, you have 2 possibilities to create DocumentJobs.
+Within your loop, you have two possibilities to create DocumentJobs.

 1. Use the DocumentsCorePack Connector

-This action allows you to directly specify whether a document should be stored in SharePoint or be printed.
-If one is required, select it here to avoid additional requests later on.
+This action allows you to directly specify whether a document should be stored in SharePoint or be printed by accessing the respective fields under Show advanced options.
+If one of these fields is required, select it here to avoid additional requests later on.

-If you plan to do the document processing inside your flow, you have to save the DocumentJobId in an array (see information on 2nd loop further on).
+If you plan to do the document processing inside your Flow, you must save the DocumentJobId in an array (see information on the 2nd loop further on).

 2. Use the DataVerse Connector:

-You can use the Dataverse connector to create the queue items (add rows for mscrm-addons.com AutoMergeworkingitems).
+You can also use the Dataverse connector to create the queue items (by adding rows for mscrm-addons.com AutoMergeworkingitems).
 In general, it works the same.
-We need a loop to generate the queue items, but now we take the OOTB Dataverse Connector Add a row action.
+We need a loop to generate the queue items, but now we select the OOTB Dataverse Connector Add a row action instead.

 Please Note: The setup is a bit more complex, but this is the fastest way to create queue items (DocumentJobs).